 Over the last few years I’ve spend lots of time evaluating various cameras on my guided sea kayaking trips.
 With almost one sea kayak expedition every month I’m lucky enough to have a large field of practise my photography skills and the various cameras I’ve used over that period.

-First of all you need to know roughly where your hotel is in Crete in terms of the map.
+Which kayak day trip to select?
+To answer better this question you need to know roughly where your hotel is in Crete in terms of the map.

 The easier way to determine this if you are not already in Crete, is to type in Google Maps your hotel name.
 Then zoom out until you see the whole island and you will get an idea about your location.